 - Faux greens – I think the smaller faux greens in the white pots were from Wegman’s Food Store.

-Do you have any blue and white collections?
+Do you collect any blue and white porcelain?

 I’d love for you to follow along so you don’t miss a post!